Orange, Vaucluse

-Orange ([ɔʁɑ̃ʒ]; Provençal: Aurenja (classical norm) or Aurenjo (Mistralian norm)) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.
-It is about 21 km north of Avignon, on the departmental border with Gard, which follows the Rhône.
+Orange ([ɔʁɑ̃ʒ]; Provençal: Aurenja (classical norm) or Aurenjo (Mistralian norm)) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+It is about 21 km north of Avignon, on the departmental border with Gard, which follows the Rhône and also constitutes the regional border with Occitania.
 Orange is the second-most populated city in Vaucluse, after Avignon.

 Name

+The name itself derived from an earlier Proto-Celtic *far-aws(y)o-, which literally means 'in front of the ear' (cf. Old Irish ara, arae; Ancient Greek pareiaí, parauai < *par-ausiā).
+This became the Gaulish ar-aus(i)o- ('temple, cheek').
+It is cognate with the name of other ancient settlements, including Arausa, Arausia, Arausona (Dalmatia) and the nearby Oraison (Alpes-de-Haute-Provence).